SyntaxDevTeam/CleanerX/README.md

 - ✅ Automatic execution of commands based on configuration – recommended integration with PunisherX
 - ✅ Ability to clear chat using a command
 - ✅ Plugin update notifications with an option to enable automatic updates
-- ✅ Extensive configuration file for flexible settings.
-Check the default settings [here](https://github.com/SyntaxDevTeam/CleanerX/blob/main/src/main/resources/config.yml)
+- ✅ Extensive configuration file for flexible settings (including optional remote banned-words synchronization).
+Check defaults here: [Paper config](https://github.com/SyntaxDevTeam/CleanerX/blob/main/CleanerX-Paper/src/main/resources/config.yml), [Spigot config](https://github.com/SyntaxDevTeam/CleanerX/blob/main/CleanerX-Spigot/src/main/resources/config.yml)
 - ✅ Multi-language support via `messages_xx.yml` files

 ## ⚙️ Technical Information

-- 🟢 **Designed for the latest Minecraft versions 1.20.6–1.21.11**
+- 🟢 **Supports Minecraft versions 1.20.6, 1.21–1.21.11, 26.1 and 26.1.1 (see in-code version checker)**
-- 🟢 **Optimized for Paper and its forks (Pufferfish, Purpur, Leaves)**
+- 🟢 **Maintains separate modules for Spigot and Paper (Paper build is Folia-compatible)**
-- 🟢 **Requires Java 21 or newer**
+- 🟢 **CleanerX 1.5.6+ requires at least Java 25; versions older than 1.5.6 require Java 21**
 - 🟢 **Written in Kotlin – a modern, expressive, and safer alternative to Java**

 If you have any questions, you might find answers on our [Discord](https://discord.gg/Q343kjA2YP).